MatthieuBraure/coffee-machine/README.md

 ## Getting Started

 1. If not already done, [install Docker Compose](https://docs.docker.com/compose/install/) (v2.10+)
-2. Run `make install` to install the project
+2. Run `make start` to install the project
 4. Open `https://localhost` in your favorite web browser and [accept the auto-generated TLS certificate](https://stackoverflow.com/a/15076602/1352334)
 5. Run `make down` to stop the Docker containers.